nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 ## Command Summary

-1. `help` - shows the list of commands you can use
+1. `help` - shows the list of commands you can use,
 2. `short [question]/[answer]/[module]/[difficulty]` - adds a short answer question and its answer to the list,
 3. `list` - shows the list of questions and answers,
 4. `delete [question number]` - deletes the question and answer at the specified number,
-5. `find /[description]` - displays all questions that contains the specified description,
+5. `find /description [question description]` - displays all questions containing the description,
-6. `find /[module]` - displays all questions that belong to the specified module,
+6. `find /module [question module]` - displays all questions that belong to the specified module,
 7. `edit [question number] /description [description]` - edits the description of the question with the specified number,
 8. `edit [question number] /answer [answer]` - edits the answer to the question with the specified number,
 9. `start /[quiz mode] [start details] /[qn mode]` - starts the quiz with option for /module or /all and /random or /normal,
 10. `shuffle` - shuffle quiz questions to a random order,
 11. `markdiff [question number] /[question difficulty]` - sets the difficulty of question with the specified number,
 12. `bye` - exits the program